Reid Carruthers

-Reid Carruthers (born December 30, 1984) is a Canadian curler from Winnipeg, Manitoba.
+Reid Carruthers (born December 30, 1984) is a retired Canadian curler from Winnipeg, Manitoba.
 Carruthers was the 2011 world champion—winning gold as a second on Jeff Stoughton's team—as well as an eight-time provincial champion, the 2003 junior provincial champion, and the 2008 Manitoba provincial mixed champion.
 He coaches the Kerri Einarson women's team.

 Career

 As a junior curler, Carruthers skipped Manitoba at the 2003 Canadian Junior Curling Championships.
 He would lead the team to a 4-8 round robin record.

 After juniors, he skipped a team with Jason Gunnlaugson, Derek Samagalski and Tyler Forrest to a provincial final against Jeff Stoughton in 2006.
-In 2008, he would play in his first Brier, playing as the alternate for the Kerry Burtnyk rink, finishing in 5th place.
+In 2008, he played in his first Brier, playing as the alternate for the Kerry Burtnyk rink, finishing in 5th place.

-Carruthers would join the Stoughton rink as his second, in 2010.
+Carruthers joined the Stoughton rink as his second, in 2010.
 He won his first Manitoba provincial title playing for Stoughton at the 2011 Safeway Championship.
 Carruthers went on to win his first Tim Hortons Brier at the 2011 event in London.
 The Stoughton team defeated the Glenn Howard team 8 - 6 in the final.
 The team went on to represent Canada at the 2011 Ford World Men's Curling Championship, which they would eventually win after only losing one game throughout the competition.
-Carruthers would win two more provincial championships with Stoughton, in 2013 (making the Brier final that year but losing to Brad Jacobs) and 2014 (finishing third at the Brier).
+Carruthers won two more provincial championships with Stoughton, in 2013 (making the Brier final that year but losing to Brad Jacobs) and 2014 (finishing third at the Brier).

-In 2014, the Stoughton rink went its separate ways, with Jeff soon retiring, and Carruthers would form his own team with Braeden Moskowy, Derek Samagalski and Colin Hodgson.
+In 2014, the Stoughton rink went its separate ways, with Jeff soon retiring, and Carruthers formed his own team with Braeden Moskowy, Derek Samagalski and Colin Hodgson.
 The team would go on to win the 2015 Safeway Championship, earning the right to represent Manitoba at the 2015 Tim Hortons Brier.
 At the Brier, Carruthers led his team to a disappointing 4-7 finish.

-Gaining confidence as a top skip after his 2015 Brier appearance, and his years of success as a very young front end player for Stoughton, Reid would have an excellent Grand Slam season in 2015-2016 reaching 3 finals, reaching the quarters or better in 6 of 7 Grand Slam events, and winning his first Grand Slam event at the Champions Cup by defeating John Epping of Ontario in the final.
-He would however be unable to defend his Manitoba title in 2016, losing in the semi-finals.
-In 2017 he would advance to the final by defeating arch Manitoba rival Mike McEwen in the 1–2, but in a finals rematch would lose 8–7, losing out on a return to the Brier.
-That season, he had another strong season, with a final, semi final, and quarter final in his first 4 Grand Slam events of the year.
+Gaining confidence as a skip after his 2015 Brier appearance, and his years of success as a young front end player for Stoughton, Reid had a notable Grand Slam season in 2015-2016 reaching 3 finals, the quarters or better in 6 of 7 Grand Slam events, and winning his first Grand Slam event at the Champions Cup by defeating John Epping of Ontario in the final.
+He was, however, unable to defend his Manitoba title in 2016, losing in the semi-finals.
+In 2017, he advanced to the final by defeating arch Manitoba rival Mike McEwen in the 1–2, but in a finals rematch, he lost 8–7, losing out on a return to the Brier.
+That season was seen as successful by many, with a final, semi-final, and quarter-final in his first 4 Grand Slam events of the year.
 That season Carruthers would also win the 2016 Canada Cup of Curling.